Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-The childlessness rate (TCR) in Italy reaches 41.1% in 2024, showing a slight increase of 0.6 percentage points compared to 2023.
-Over the past five years, the rate has consistently risen, averaging 40.3% between 2020 and 2024.
-When compared to the average from the 2000s, which was 28.5%, the current rate is about 12.6 percentage points higher.
-Among 38 countries worldwide, Italy holds the 12th position in TCR, while in Europe, it ranks 8th out of 31 countries.
+The childlessness rate (TCR) in Italy reached 41.1% in 2024, showing a slight increase of 0.6 percentage points from 2023.
+Over the past five years, this rate has been on the rise, averaging 40.3% between 2020 and 2024.
+Compared to the average in the 2000s, which was 28.5%, the current figure is about 12.6 percentage points higher.
+Among 38 countries globally, Italy holds the 12th position for childlessness, while within Europe, it ranks 8th out of 31.

 Total Childlessness Rate (TCR) over the decades